dailongquan/Note/库/OpenCV.md

 # 2. INSTALL THE DEPENDENCIES

 # Build tools:
-sudo apt-get install -y build-essential cmake libprotobuf-dev
+sudo apt-get install -y build-essential cmake libprotobuf-dev  libmesa-dev

 # GUI (if you want to use GTK instead of Qt, replace 'qt5-default' with 'libgtkglext1-dev' and remove '-DWITH_QT=ON' option in CMake):
 sudo apt-get install -y qt5-default libvtk6-dev